 In 2020, Laura Marie Brown and Patrick Kirk Smith authored a report into Liverpool City Region’s artist studios.
-Hear from artists, studios and spaces as they reflect on their role, what they need and whether they can survive.
+Hear from artists, studios and spaces as they reflected on their role, what they need and whether they can survive.

 About the panel members

 Brigitte Jurack is an artist and Head of Sculpture/Time based arts at Manchester School of Art, Manchester Metropolitan University, and co-founder of the artists’ collective Foreign Investment.
 After completing her studies at Dusseldorf Fine Art Academy, she moved to the UK.
 Her work has been exhibited widely, including solo shows at FILET, London (2018), Kunsthalle, Dusseldorf, and IMMA, Dublin.
 She has held fellowships at the British School at Athens, ICI Redcar, EKWC Hertogenbosch, IMMA Dublin and the Sanskriti Foundation, New Delhi.
 In 2007 she published Irfaran, Travel and Work, a book, which focussed on the artist as globetrotting worker in the twenty-first century.
 Jurack has worked with young people towards the realisation of a suite of public sculptures on Merseyside, and currently is co-researching sculpture making in Dementia Care settings, whilst simultaneously developing a series of sculptures, that focus on our fractured relationship with the natural environment, especially the urban wild.

 Having had studios at Bridewell, Dukestreet, Slatey street and her front room, she co-founded Alternator studio in Birkenhead in 2012.
 Situated in an old Bakery she has instigated Translating the Street (2016/2019) a series of international artist’s micro-residencies hosted by micro-businesses and community facilities in Birkenhead.